Why Choose Us?

 - THE COURSES OFFERED IN THE PROGRAM: Although location is always a factor, you do not want to sit through classes that simply do not interest you.
 While a foreign summer program is always an adventure, it is first and foremost an academic experience.
 Don’t think you will be happy in [fill in the blank] no matter what courses you are taking.
 You won’t be.

-- THE FACULTY: Students should review the biographies of the program’s faculty, to see if they are experts in their fields, or simply professors who wanted to spend the summer abroad -- and teaching in a summer program was one way to do that.
+- THE FACULTY: Students should review the biographies of the program’s faculty, to see if they are experts in their fields, or simply professors who want to spend their summer abroad.
 Students should look not only at the credentials of the faculty, but should also check to see if the program draws on faculty from a wide variety of schools in the United States, and from foreign law faculties.

 - THE HOUSING: What type(s) of accommodations are offered, and at what price?